 Graduating from medical school and starting your first role as a trainee is undoubtedly one of the biggest milestones in any doctor’s career, so it’s understandable that many questions may arise on the job.
-Avant’s Medico-Legal Advisory Service (MLAS ) is here to provide support and expert advice, as well as the experience and resources to cover your medico-legal queries.
-Here’s a look at the summary of calls in FY 2019, as our advisory service received more than 3,000 calls from trainees.
+Avant’s Medico-Legal Advisory Service (MLAS) is here to provide support and expert advice, as well as the experience and resources to cover your medico-legal queries.
+Here’s a look at the summary of calls in the 2019 financial year, as our advisory service received more than 3,000 calls from trainees.

 What are most doctors-in-training calling about?

 In the 12 months to 30th April 2020 there was a 20% increase in the number of calls MLAS assisted trainees with, compared to 12 months prior.
 The most common reason for trainees’ calls has been medico-legal questions regarding clinical practice such as medication issues (e.g. vaccination errors, prescribing drugs of dependence) dealing with diagnostic errors and procedural complications and fitness for work assessment obligations.

 As a young doctor new to the field, many have found it helpful to have an extra set of ears to offer another perspective.
 While many callers may have already queried concerns with their attending supervisor, speaking to one of our medico-legal advisers provides additional peace of mind in their decision-making .
 This is particularly useful, especially if the trainee is under investigation or if a complaint has been made against them.

 The second most common reason for trainees to call our team of medical advisers was for employment issues.
 These calls were about issues such as workplace bullying and harassment, contracts, rate of pay and concerns about performance assessment.